How to Make a Household Budget for One Income Family

 #7.
 Plan to Save

 Living on one income is only easy if you are able to stay out of debt.
 The average American family is literally working to just pay off their debt.
 Something you can do to help your family live on one income is a plan to save.
 Save up money when you can, so that you have the emergency funds there when you need it.
+You can stay debt free even during emergencies.
 Plan to save for a vacation, Christmas, and everything else.
-While setting up these smaller budgets may be hard, they are totally worth it.
+While setting up these smaller budgets may be hard, they are totally worth it for you to stay debt free.

 #8.
 Have budget meetings with your spouse

 These budget meetings are hard, but they are totally worth it.
-Getting together, on purpose, to talk about money can sound like a disaster to some marriages.
-At the end of the day, it’s better to me on the same page with your spouse than to fight about money all of the time.
+Getting together, on purpose, to talk about your financial status can sound like a disaster to some marriages.
+At the end of the day, it’s better for me on the same page with your spouse than to fight about money all of the time.
 Have those on purpose budget meetings, so your finances start to make more sense.

 What tips do you have for a family who wants to live on one income?
 Do you have any budget tips that you would add to this list?

 One last tip—Enjoy life!
 When you have a budget (even on one income) it’s a lot easier to enjoy life.
-You don’t have to stress because you are being responsible with your money!
+You don’t have to stress because you are being responsible with your expenses!